-In this section, we show an application of our techniques to another non-utilitarian multidimensional problem -- \emph{workload minimization in inter-domain routing}.
+In this section, we study another non-utilitarian multi-dimensional problem -- \emph{workload minimization in inter-domain routing}.
 Feigenbaum, Papadimitriou, Sami, and Shenker formulated the inter-domain routing problem as a distributed mechanism design problem~\cite{FPSS} (inspired by the extensive literature on the real-life problem of inter-domain routing in the Internet).
-In recent years several works that study their model and its extensions have been published~\cite{FKMS,FRS,FSS}.
-All these works deal with the realization of utilitarian social-choice functions (cost minimization, welfare maximization), and focus on the efficient and distributed design of VCG mechanisms.
+Several works that study their model and its extensions have been published~\cite{FKMS,FRS,FSS}.
+All these works deal with the realization of utilitarian social-choice functions, and focus on the efficient and distributed design of VCG mechanisms.

 Workload minimization is a problem that arises naturally in the design of routing protocols, as we wish that no single Autonomous System (AS) will be overloaded with work.
-It can easily be shown that any such VCG mechanism performs very poorly with regards to workload minimization.
+It can easily be shown that any VCG mechanism performs very poorly with respect to workload minimization.
 Thus, while optimally minimizing the total cost, or maximizing the social welfare, the known truthful mechanisms for this problem can result in workloads that are very far from optimal (in which one AS is burdened by the traffic sent by all other ASes).
 We initiate the study of truthful workload minimization in inter-domain routing by presenting constant lower bounds that apply to any truthful mechanism (deterministic and randomized).